FcoMelendez/TTE.project1/docs/README.md

 ## Install

 ```
-How to install the TTE components
+How to install the TTE components:

-Information about how to install the following components can be found at the corresponding section of the [Installation & Administration Guide](installationguide.md) :
+Information about how to install the following components can be found at the corresponding section of this document [Installation & Administration Guide](installationguide.md) :
 - <Name of component>
 - <Name of component>
 - <Name of component>

-A `Dockerfile` is also available for your use - further information can be found [here](docker/README.md)

 ```

 ## Usage